SAB-6/Employeesattritionprediction/README.md

 ## Files

-This repo contain the underlisted files:
+This repo contains the underlisted files:
 1. Employee_Attrition_HR_Analytics.ipynb : Contains scripts on the the exploration analysis, testing 3 models and makes prediction
 2. Employee_Attrition_HR_Analytics_Model.ipynb: presents a clean model that automate the process in the script above
 3. Predicting Employees Attrition.pptx: Power point presentation